actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 Note that it would be wise to cross-check your function with the results of the built-in function of annuity of the "lifecontingencies" package, to check for the validity of the function coded, which I have done.

+We have seen that building the annuity function is not hard as it is!
+Again, simply defining your cashflows, time sequence, and interest rates is all there is to it!
+The presentValue() function does the hard part for you!

+## Calculating other Financial Instruments using presentValue()

+As mentioned before, we can use annuities only if we know our cashflows to be constant.